 The set of matters to be investigated and documented in each EES are tailored to the project and its potential environmental impacts.
-The draft scoping requirements for a project are prepared by DELWP on behalf of the Minister and then exhibited for 15 business days for comment by interested parties.
-The draft scoping requirements for this EES were informed by the proponent's referral and draft EES study program, as well as advice from agencies represented on the technical reference group (TRG) and advice from the Commonwealth Department of Agriculture, Water and the Environment.
+The draft scoping requirements for a project are prepared by the Department of Transport and Planning (DTP) on behalf of the Minister and then exhibited for 15 business days for comment by interested parties.
+The draft scoping requirements for this EES were informed by the proponent's 2020 referral and draft EES study program, as well as advice from agencies represented on the technical reference group (TRG) and advice from the then Commonwealth Department of Agriculture, Water and the Environment (now Commonwealth Department of Climate Change, Energy, the Environment and Water).

-The scoping requirements broadly outline the issues that Mondo must address in the EES.
+The scoping requirements broadly outline the issues that AusNet must address in the EES.
 Assessment of effects as required by the scoping requirements must include discussion of potential direct, indirect, cumulative, on-site and offsite effects that could result from the proposed project.
-Consistent with the Minister's decision to require an EES, the final scoping requirements cover biodiversity and habitats, landscape, Aboriginal cultural heritage, historic heritage and social, economic, amenity and land use values.
+Consistent with the Minister's decision in 2020 and 2023 to require an EES, the final scoping requirements cover biodiversity and habitats, landscape, Aboriginal cultural heritage, historic heritage and social, economic, amenity and land use values.